jonathan-laurent/delphyne/docs/manual/demos.md

 ## Demonstration Files

 Demonstrations can be written in demonstration files with a `.demo.yaml` extension.
 A demonstration file features a list of demonstrations ([`Demo`][delphyne.core.demos.Demo]).
 Each demonstration can be separately evaluated.
-Many short examples can be found in the demonstation file from the Delphyne's test suite:
+Many short examples can be found in the demonstration file from Delphyne's test suite:

 ??? info "Source for `tests/example_strategies.demo.yaml`"